aws-samples/sample-batch-ops-parallelization/README.md

 ## Step 2.
 Deployment to your AWS account

-Make sure you are authenticated to your account with a role with enough privileges to create IAM roles, then cd into the repository's <strong>lib</strong> directory and run the deploy.sh command
+Make sure you are authenticated to your account with enough privileges to create IAM roles, and you are on AWS region us-west-2 then cd into the repository's <strong>lib</strong> directory and run the deploy.sh command

 (Assuming you have cloned the repository into the BOPSParallelization)
 ```